stacey1079/kickstarter-analysis/Module 1 Challenge README.md

 ### Challenges and Difficulties Encountered
-  One of the challenges I faced for Outcomes Based on Goals was when writing the CountIFS function was finding the appropriate order to pull the data.
+  One of the challenges I faced for Outcomes Based on Goals was when writing the COUNTIFS() function was finding the appropriate order to pull the data.
 It took me a while to figure out that the formula would not work if I placed the 'greater than' or 'equal to' first values next to the 'less than' or 'equal to' larger value.
 I still do not really know why it was necessary to put the data from column F in between the two, but the formula would not work otherwise for me.
   It also took me some time, along with many google searches, to figure out how to filter the Year by Months for the Outcomes Based on Launch Date chart.
 ## Results